 Placeholder Picture

 MORGANTOWN HUMAN RIGHTS COMMISSION

-The next regular meeting should be Thursday, April 18th, at 6:30 p.m.
+The next regular meeting should be Thursday, July 18th, at 6:30 p.m.
 You can get contact information for the commission, including information on filing complaint forms here.
 You can get copies of the agendas and minutes for the commission meetings here.
+You can find a calendar of annual human rights observances here.
+Observances for the current month are included in this website here.

+Placeholder Picture